 It is easy to get carried away spending money at Disneyland but there are also plenty of ways to save money along the way.
 Come prepared with items that will cost you a pretty penny at the parks or at your hotel like sunscreen, portable fans, cooling towels, medicine, snacks, etc. You can also avoid spending money on overpriced light up items at nighttime shows by making a stop at the Dollar Store to stock up on glow sticks and other light up toys.
 Keep these with you and pull them out right when the kids start eyeing up those merchant carts that come out at night.
 You can also have groceries delivered to your hotel or make a quick grocery stop before you arrive so you have plenty of bottled water and snacks on hand.

 17. Watch Shows in the Afternoon

 There are plenty of awesome entertainment options at Disneyland and the afternoons are a great time to enjoy them.
-Spend your morning riding the attractions and after lunch go take in some shows while you wait for your FastPass reservation arrival times.
-If you’re looking to escape the heat for a bit, the Frozen: Live at the Hyperion
+Spend your morning riding the attractions and after lunch go take in some shows to recharge.

 18. Check the Height Requirements